Twombs/ZOOM-Checker/README.md

 ![Zoomcheck_details](https://github.com/Twombs/ZOOM-Checker/blob/main/Screenshots/ZOOM_detail.png?raw=true)

+12. Summary and Image file can be saved to a selected location (i.e. game folder).
-12. A log record is kept for some processes.
+13. A log record is kept for some processes.
+14. Can go to the web page for the selected game with a button click.

 BIG THANKS to Adam @ ZOOM Platform for the 'CHECK' link.